 Be sure to watch out for the quivers as they have poison-tipped arrows.
 Although the poison part makes us quiver at the thought, the trees are considered good luck for those who worship and nurture them.

-If you’re an avid Planet Earth watcher you may have heard of Damaraland.
+If you’re wondering what Namibia is famous for and an avid Planet Earth watcher you may have heard of Damaraland.
 Damaraland is one of the most picturesque areas of Namibia and where you can find all the great animals of Africa.

 In Damaraland, granite formations mix with ancient riverbeds, grasslands, and mountains and the beauty is so great you may want to pinch yourself to make sure you’re not dreaming.